14 Top-Rated Attractions & Things to Do in Helena, MT

 Several different trails cater to all abilities at Mount Helena, and it's not the only spot in town for hiking.
 Just across the canyon, Mount Ascension Park provides a similar network of elevated hiking trails.
 A posted map is available at either park's trailheads, though it helps to have a GPS app when visiting for the first time and or when executing a big hike.

-Adjacent to the State Capitol and hard to miss, with large sculptures on the lawn, the Montana Historical Society proudly celebrates the state's rich heritage.
-The Historical Society hosts the incredibly detailed Montana's Museum, featuring several exhibits and galleries.
+The Montana Historical Society is next to the State Capitol and is hard to miss, with large sculptures on the lawn.
+The Historical Society hosts the incredibly detailed Montana's Museum, proudly celebrating the state's rich heritage with several exhibits and galleries.

 Popular permanent exhibits include a Charles M. Russell Gallery, collections detailing Lewis and Clark's interactions with Montana, and an immersive look into the Montana frontier and its past pioneers.
 A large portion of the museum is also dedicated to the history and daily lives of the region's indigenous populations.